Public transport information

 Please see NorthLink's ferry timetables currently in operation.

 See Operational News for the latest information, or call 0845 6000 449.

-Winter/spring timetables are now opearing.
-See more information on the operator's website.
+Please see latest information on the operator's website.

 See the StenaLine Ferrycheck website for information on Cairnryan-Belfast sailings.